talwrii/ffmpeg-cookbook/README.md

 * [Linux](https://en.wikipedia.org/wiki/Linux) is an operting system that you can use on your system which is often easier to program for but may lack commercial support
 * [man](https://en.wikipedia.org/wiki/Man_page) is a command line tool available on many operating systems like linux and mac that can be used to quickly obtain documentation from the command-line
 * [zero-based based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering).
 Some filters such as [xstack] start counting from 0 for some values.
+* [printf](https://en.wikipedia.org/wiki/Printf) is a way of formatting data into text used in C as well as other languages.

 <a name="av-concepts"> </a>
 # General audio visual concepts